RBGeorgiev/javascript-practice/algorithms/sort/README.md

 # Sorting algorithms

-A visualization of a couple of sorting algorithms
+A visualization of Bubble Sort, Insertion Sort, Merge Sort, and Quicksort